GSA-TTS/identity-site/content/_help/get-started/authentication-methods._en.md

 We encourage you to add two authentication methods to your account.
 If you lose access to your primary authentication method (e.g. losing your phone), you’ll have a second option to use to get access to your account.
 Login.gov is unable to grant you access to your account if you get locked out and/or lose your authentication method.
 If you get locked out, you’ll have to delete your account and create a new one.

 **Security**
-Although you can choose from several authentication options, some authentication methods such as Security Keys, PIV/CAC cards and authentication applications are more secure against phishing and theft.
+Although you can choose from several authentication options, some authentication methods such as face or touch unlock, security keys, and PIV/CAC cards are more secure against phishing and theft.

 ## Face or touch unlock